under a special agreement with

 Wouldn't it be wonderful if we had someone who knew all about God to teach us His wonderful book?
 Well, there is Someone like that.
 He is the Holy Spirit.
 The moment we take Christ as our Savior, the Holy Spirit comes to live in us.
 He lives in every believer, and He teaches us the things of God.

 (Note: this Course is a little different from our other courses.
-There are 3 or 4 short 'chapters' in each lesson and then you go to the questions.)
+There are 3 or 4 short 'chapters' in each lesson.)